May 7, 2026

 Limitations of Native Slack Integrations With CRMs

-Native integrations are a strong starting point for Slack crm integration, especially when the goal is basic visibility.
+Native integrations are a strong starting point for Slack CRM integration, especially when the goal is basic visibility.
 For many teams, this is enough: post a deal update, notify a channel when a lead is created, or share a link back to the record.

 1. Limited Depth Beyond the Most Common Actions: Most native apps expose only a small slice of CRM functionality inside Slack.
 You might get updates and a few quick actions, but not the workflow depth teams need once coordination moves into Slack.